fapsahoy/scriptmatch/README.md

 # scriptmatch
 `scriptmatch` is designed to help pair funscripts with their corresponding videos, even if they are not quite named the same.

+## Installation

+1. Create a python virtual environment (not required, but highly recommended)
+2. Clone the repo
+3. Install the dependencies with `pip -r requirements.txt`

 ## General Usage
 Provide one or more paths to files or folders containing source videos and scripts that you would like to pair, followed by a destination path to put the paired videos and scripts.